Robert Garcia (California congressman): State and national politics

 In December 2017, Garcia endorsed Gavin Newsom for governor, making him the first elected Latino to do so.

 In May 2019, Garcia joined Newsom, Representative Barbara Lee and others in becoming a California state co-chair for Kamala Harris's 2020 presidential campaign.
 He was the only mayor to join state leaders as a co-chair.
 In July 2020, after Harris bowed out of the Democratic primary and she and Garcia endorsed Joe Biden, he went on to join the Latino Leadership Committee for the Biden campaign.

 In July 2020, inspired by the George Floyd protests, a petition to recall Garcia was approved by the Long Beach City Clerk.
 Activists cited Garcia's "immoral leadership" and financial support from the Long Beach Police Officers Association, the union that represents local police.
 On November 9, 2020, the mayoral recall was canceled in the wake of the national election.
 Activist Franklin Sims claimed he and his supporters were being intimidated.

 In August 2020, Garcia was selected as one of 17 speakers to jointly deliver the keynote address at the 2020 Democratic National Convention.
 This made him, Sam Park, and Malcolm Kenyatta the first openly gay speakers in a keynote slot at a Democratic National Convention.

+In a February 2025 interview with CNN, when asked how Democrats could stop Elon Musk's influence in the government Garcia said: "What the American public want is for us to bring actual weapons to this bar fight."
+The Department of Justice sent a letter to Garcia in response to the comments saying that it takes "threats against public officials very seriously."
+In a press release after he received the letter, he said: “No reasonable person would view my comments as a threat.
+We are living in a dangerous time, and elected members of Congress must have the right to forcefully oppose the Trump Administration.
+We will not be silenced."